 Yes, and you should!
 Think about a mango cobbler, or plum, nectarines, cherries, and apricots.
 I’m excited about the possibilities!

 This recipe has been tested only with almond flour.
 Because baking is a science, I do not recommend using any other flour.
 Plus, it makes this Instant Pot gluten free peach cobbler!
-Looking for a wheat flour cobbler?
-Try my healthy cobbler and use either wheat flour or spelt flour.

 - Dessert table: Serve alongside healthy no bake strawberry cheesecake, healthy lemon bars, and blueberry crumble bars.

 - Serve along with: Who says it has to be served with vanilla ice cream?
 Try my coconut mango ice cream or healthy chocolate chip ice cream.
 Or keep it classic with yogurt and a drizzle of honey!

 Make Ahead: There are a few components to this dish and making each one ahead of time means a quick assembly later on.
 You can boil the peaches and remove the skin and slice them.
 You can keep them separate or mix with the filling and keep that covered in the fridge.
 Make the topping and keep stored in a separate container.
 When you’re ready to make it, assemble the filling in the pan, top with the cobbler topping, and cook as per instructions.